 - Visibility: The more birds there are in a flock, the more noise and motion it makes, and the more visible it can be to predators.
 Predators may stalk flocks searching for the weakest members, and several predators can be attracted to the same flock, causing a constant threat to the birds.

 - Competition: Larger flocks need greater amounts of food and have more competition for mates, making it more difficult for each bird in the flock to find enough food or a suitable mate.
-Weaker, slower members of the flock may suffer if supplies are limited and they cannot compete as ably to get the resources they need to survive.
+Weaker, slower members of the flock may suffer if supplies are limited and they cannot compete as well to get the resources they need to survive.

 - Disease: When many birds congregate closely together, the risk of spreading diseases increases dramatically.
 Many avian diseases are spread through either direct contact or fecal matter, and a larger flock has more potential for a disease to ravage an entire local population of a particular bird species.
 This can often be seen in backyard flocks with house finch eye disease or avian pox.

-Despite the risks, the advantages of flocking are great enough that many different types of birds assemble in small, medium and large groups for different reasons.
-From a roaming band of foraging finches to a stupendous migrating flock of geese, flocks of birds can be an amazing sight for birders to enjoy.
+Despite the risks, the advantages of flocking are great enough that many different types of birds assemble in small, medium, and large groups for different reasons.
+From a roaming band of foraging finches to a stupendous migrating group of geese, flocks of birds can be an amazing sight for birders to enjoy.
 That enjoyment can be even more satisfying when birders recognize how important those flocks are for birds' survival and just how clever group cooperation can be.